d-bl/GroundForge/Parameters.md

 The tiling defines how the green section is repeated in the pattern.
 Usually only one tiling value is valid for a particular matrix.

+The diagram button will show the configured pattern (pricking prototype) on another tab.

 More on the page to [design](Reversed-engineering-of-patterns) your own patterns from scratch.